Professor Douglas Dunn was born on on 23 October 1942 in Inchinnan, Renfrewshire.

 He was educated first at the Scottish School of Librarianship, and then at University of Hull, where he obtained a First Class Honours degree in English.
 Prior to studying at Hull, he worked as a librarian in Scotland and Akron, Ohio.
 He is Professor of English and Director of St Andrew's Scottish Studies Institute at St Andrew's University.
 He has served as a member of the Scottish Arts Council (1992-4) and holds honorary doctorates from the universities of Dundee (Law) and Hull (Literature).
 He became a Fellow of the Royal Society of Literature in 1981.
 He is a regular contributor of articles and reviews to newspapers and journals including the Glasgow Herald, the New Yorker and the Times Literary Supplement.

 Dunn's first collection of poetry, Terry Street, was published by in 1969, and was awarded both a Scottish Arts Council Book Award and a Somerset Maugham Award.
 Love or Nothing (1974) was awarded a Scottish Arts Council Book Award and the Geoffrey Faber Memorial Prize in 1976.
 His other poetry books include St. Kilda's Parliament (1981), winner of the Hawthornden Prize in 1981, and the acclaimed Elegies (1985), written after the death of his wife, winner of Whitbread Book of the Year.
 Secret Villages, a collection of short stories, was published in 1985.
-More recent publications include a collection of short stories, Boyfriends and Girlfriends (1995), and three poetry collections, The Donkey's Ears (2000), The Year's Afternoon (2000) and New Selected Poems 1964-2000 (2003).
+Later publications include a collection of short stories, Boyfriends and Girlfriends (1995), and the poetry collections, The Donkey's Ears (2000), The Year's Afternoon (2000).
+His latest collection is The Noise of a Fly (2017).

 In addition to his collections of poetry and short stories, Dunn has edited various anthologies and critical works, the most recent being Twentieth Century Scottish Poetry (2006).
 He has also written several television and radio plays, and has published a translation of Racine's Andromache (1990).

 Douglas Dunn lives in Scotland.
-He was awarded an OBE in 2003.
+He was awarded an OBE in 2003 and the Queen's Gold Medal for Poetry in 2013.

 In Douglas Dunn’s The Year’s Afternoon (2000), a collection largely concerned with ‘memory’s pleasures and sorrows’, certain poems revisit the two books that he is particularly known for: Terry Street (1969) and Elegies (1985).